queckezz/elementx/readme.md

 ### Lifecycle hooks

 This module aims to be just the element creation layer.
-It can be used with any view framework using DOM as their base abstraction.
-Some frameworks include choo](https://github.com/ahdinosaur/inu) or [inu](https://github.com/ahdinosaur/inu).
+It can be used with any view framework using DOM as their base element abstraction for diffing.
+Some libraries like this include [choo](https://github.com/yoshuawuyts/choo) or [inu](https://github.com/ahdinosaur/inu).

 ### Use without helper functions

-Sometimes you need to fall back to the traditional `createElement(tag, attributes, children)` (aliased to `h`) for example svg tags.
+Sometimes you need to fall back to the traditional `createElement(tag, attributes, children)` (aliased to `h`), for example svg tags.

 ```js
 const { h } = require('elementx')